karann7/react-youtube-app/README.md

 There are two methods for getting started with this repo.

 #### Familiar with Git?
-Checkout this repo, install dependencies, then start the gulp process with the following:
+Checkout this repo, install dependencies, then start the webpack process with the following:

 ```
 > git clone https://github.com/karann7/react-youtube-app.git